 How do I go now and generate order number vendor wise?
 That’s where we can go and use partitions

-Now here we can partition on vendor Name.
+Now here we will partition on vendor Name.

 We have two partitions here Archies and Bata.
-Now we can start numbering as per the partition.
+Now we will start numbering as per the partition.

 So the Syntax is the same as row number ().
-But now we want to go and generate a unique number based on Vendor Name.
+But now we would like to go and generate a singular number supported by Vendor Name.

-Let us write a query to give the order number as per vendor
+Let us write a question to offer the order number as per vendor

 row_number () over (partition by Vendor Name Order By Vendor Name)